daniehjyoo/FFXIV_Profile/README.md

 # FFXIV_Profiler

+## Current Status
++ The webapp can be hosted locally and is dockerized to be put onto a cloud service like AWS/Azure and have it live hosted.
++ Due to unreliability of the API library used, the project will be created anew with Golang as the base to utilize a opensourced scraper library based on Go and implement a more reliable API

 ## This is the basis of creating a FFXIV Profiler.
 The goal is to display:
 + [ ] Completiton rates